Female fertility agents: Clinical use

 Metformin is often used as second-line treatment especially in PCOS patients are contraindicated to treatment of combined estrogen-progestogen oral contraceptives (COCs).
 It is proved that Metformin can restore ovulatory menses in PCOS in numerous trials.
 13 trials are studies in a meta-analysis, fourfold increase of ovulation is revealed when using clomiphene with metformin compared to using clomiphene alone.
 In addition, Metformin can be administered for IVF pretreatment, the number of retrieved oocytes is greatly lowered.
-Moreover, ovarian hyperstimulation syndrome (OHSS) is prevented.
+Moreover, ovarian hyperstimulation syndrome (OHSS) is prevented..
+Metformin administered to women with PCOS before or during in vitro fertilisation or intra-cytoplasmic sperm injection does not improve live birth rates; it may reduce the incidence of OHSS, but with possibly higher side effects.